StaticJsCMS/static-cms/website/content/docs/configuration-options.md

 ### `extension` and `format`

 These settings determine how collection files are parsed and saved.
-Both are optional—Simple CMS will attempt to infer your settings based on existing items in the collection.
+Both are optional—Static CMS will attempt to infer your settings based on existing items in the collection.
 If your collection is empty, or you'd like more control, you can set these fields explicitly.

 `extension` determines the file extension searched for when finding existing entries in a folder collection and it determines the file extension used to save new collection items.
 It accepts the following values: `yml`, `yaml`, `toml`, `json`, `md`, `markdown`, `html`.